Contact UsMIT MITei

 Enel is postponing making a start on its project in Porto Tolle to convert a fuel-oil burning plant to coal because it is still waiting for the operating license.

 On May 17, 2011, Italy's top administrative court, Italy's State Council, annulled the Environmental Ministry's decree approving the Enel's Porto Tolle project.
 The decision came as a surprise to Enel who had initially received the approval from the Environment Ministry in July 2009 after 6 years of trying to obtain the approval.
 The court's decision to cancel the coal fired power plant was based on environmental grounds following complaints from green groups and local industry.
 Enel, who has already invested about 70% of the total investment, has decided to try and by-pass the ruling by using oil instead of coal to fire the power plant.
-This decision depends on new laws which are due to be approved in March 2012.
-If approved Enel can start construction on the power plant in 2012.
+Due to some permitting legislation issues, the Final Investment Decision of the Porto Tolle CCS project in Italy (ENEL) has been delayed till 2016.

 Enel is currently developing a small-scale pilot project at the Brindisi power station in order to test CCS capture before application to the full-scale demonstration project at Porto Tolle.